ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 ## Changelog

+### 0.4.0 (2020-04-xx)
+* (René) see issue #70: use changes from thermostat
+* (René) see issue #91 bug fix: if the same sensor is configured for more than one room thermostat target temperature will be set for all configured rooms
+* (René) script from Pittini integrated to support his visualization [Pittini](https://github.com/Pittini/iobroker-heatingcontrol-vis)

 ### 0.3.19 (2020-03-15)
 * (René) create correct cron job for sunday if profile type "every day" is used